pkic/pkimm/categories/certificate-management/_index.md

 No certificate issuance and management system works over long periods of time without changes to use-cases, processes, protocols and algorithms.
 It is important that the certificate management is periodically reviewed and updated to avoid gaps.
 The frequency of review should be based on the organizational risks and needs to be protected against current and future trends.

 Periodical review helps to keep the certificate management accurate and helps to maintain required skills and knowledge.
-It also provides assurance that the expected controls are active and working as intended.
+It provides assurance that the expected controls are active and working as intended.

 #### Assessment